 cccxxvi restituir al Papa lo suyo

-The contemporary deciphering of this letter is confusing at places and Bergenroth observes that there seems to be errors in the ciphertext in more than one respect.
+The contemporary deciphering of this letter is confusing at places and Bergenroth observes that there seem to be errors in the ciphertext in more than one respect.

-There is a partially ciphered letter of the same date, 28 December 1495 (Bergenroth p.75-77).
-Though written in the form of a commercial letter, it was written in the hand of Alvarez and was actually an instruction to De Puebla.
-Apart from the codes listed below, the letter refers to the King and Queen of Spain as "the Directors of the Company" and their ambassadors as "factors."
-The cipher used was one used in a great many other documents and was deciphered by Bergenroth.
-Apparently, the vocabulary exceeds 2000 elements.
-In the following, this cipher is called "Alvarez's Great Cipher" for convenience's sake.
+A partially ciphered letter of 28 December 1495 (Bergenroth p.75-77) employs code symbols with Roman numerals below.
+(Although it is guised as a commercial letter, it is in the hand of Alvarez and was actually an instruction to Puebla.
+It refers to the King and Queen of Spain as "the Directors of the Company" and their ambassadors as "factors.")

 DCCCLV De Puebla